ARK-Builders/website/content/apps/shelf.md

 title = "Shelf"
 template = "apps/page.html"

-description = "is your cross-device bookmarks keeper.
-Save any interesting web-page into your own folder, separately from any browser.
-And find this link later on another device."
+description = "serves as your cross-device bookmark keeper.
+Secure any intriguing webpage into your dedicated folder, independent of any browser.
+Later, conveniently retrieve this link on another device."

 [extra]
 image = "apps/shelf"